Rethinking Emergency Funds

 Where to Keep Your Emergency Savings

 Speaking of high-yield savings account, store your true emergency fund in one so it grows while staying easily accessible.
 Your buffer and miscellaneous categories can stay in checking or basic savings.
+I use to HYSA.
+One for emergencies and income reserve and one for other sinking funds.

 There are several options for HYSA.
 I use Ally Bank but do your research what fits your preference and lifestyle.